leanovate/play-mockws/README.md

 ```
 The partial function binds 2 Strings, an HTTP method and the URL, to a Play [Action](https://www.playframework.com/documentation/2.3.x/ScalaActions).

-For clarity this partial function is aliased as [MockWS.Routes](src/main/scala/mockws/MockWS.scala)
+For clarity, this partial function is aliased as [MockWS.Routes](src/main/scala/mockws/MockWS.scala)

 When calling MockWS.url(), if the HTTP method and the URL are found, the defined play action is evaluated.

 ##### Controlling the routes

-If you want to control more the routes, for example to know whether a route was called or how many times, use the [Route](src/main/scala/mockws/Route.scala) class for this.
+If you want more control on the routes, for example to know whether a route was called or how many times, use the [Route](src/main/scala/mockws/Route.scala) class for this.

 Routes can be defined together with the standard function `orElse`.